eclipse-lyo/lyo/CONTRIBUTING.md

 ## PRs

-- Use `ci:nolint` label to skip CodeQL checks.
+- Use `ci:nolint` label to skip CodeQL checks on all commits in a PR.
+- Use `ci:full` label to prevent CI from termanating running jobs if you push a new commit to a PR.